Sabesh–Murali

 Sabesh–Murali was an Indian music director duo, who have jointly composed for many Tamil films in Chennai, India.
 Sabesh and Murali are siblings who began their careers working under their brother, the music director Deva, as assistant composers.
 They composed famous albums such as Pokkisham and Milaga.
 The duo are also, rarely, playback singers.
 They composed for the Tamil films Imsai Arasan 23am Pulikesi and Goripalayam.

+They also notably composed the theme that appears during the title card of Rajinikanth's Annaamalai (1992) amongst other films.
+Sabesh died on 23 October 2025 at the age of 68.

 Personal life

 Sabesh–Murali are the younger brothers of popular music composer Deva.
 Sabesh's son Karthik Sabesh is an actor while Murali's son Bobo Shashi is a composer.
 Their nephews are actor Jai and composer Srikanth Deva.
 Srikanth's wife Febi Mani is a playback singer.